alexpdev/torrentfile/site/man.md

 ## Description

-torrentfile is a CLI tool for creating, editing, validating, or reviewing Bittorrent files(.torrent).
+**`torrentfile`** is a command line toolkit for working with Bittorrent files(.torrent).
-It supports all current versions of the Bittorrent Protocol files as well as hybrid files.
-Has support for generating magnet URI's for meta files.
+Some of the tools available include creating torrent files, editing portions of a torrent file, checking the integrity or completeness of downloaded torrent contents, displaying details of a torrentfile, generating magnet URLs for torrentfiles, and individual or batch rebuilding of torrent contents into their original directory structure.

 ### Options